bmj76/frontend-nanodegree-feedreader/README.md

 ## Jasmine Test Specifications

-- RSS Feeds
--- The allFeeds variable is defined
+- RSS Feeds - The allFeeds variable is defined
--- The allFeeds variable is not empty
+- RSS Feeds - The allFeeds variable is not empty
--- All feeds have names
+- RSS Feeds - All feeds have names
--- All feeds have urls
+- RSS Feeds - All feeds have urls

-- The Menu
--- Is hidden by default when the page loads
+- The Menu - Is hidden by default when the page loads
--- Opens and closes when the hamburger menu is clicked
+- The Menu - Opens and closes when the hamburger menu is clicked

-- Initial Entries
--- Upon the running the loadFeed function, there is at least 1 article displayed
+- Initial Entries - Upon the running the loadFeed function, there is at least 1 article displayed

-- New Feed Selection
--- When a new feed is loaded, the content changes
+- New Feed Selection - When a new feed is loaded, the content changes